ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 ### {{site.data.keyword.IBM_notm}} Multicloud Manager

 {{site.data.keyword.IBM_notm}} Multicloud Manager provides user visibility, application-centric management (governance, deployments, health, operations), and policy-based compliance across clouds and clusters.
 With {{site.data.keyword.IBM_notm}} Multicloud Manager, you have control of your Kubernetes clusters.
 You can ensure that your clusters are secure, operating efficiently, and delivering the service levels that applications expect.
-For more information about {{site.data.keyword.IBM_notm}} Multicloud Manager, see the [{{site.data.keyword.IBM_notm}} Multicloud Manager documentation](https://www.ibm.com/support/knowledgecenter/SSFC4F_1.1.0/kc_welcome_mcm.html).
+For more details about IBM Multicloud Manager, see the [documentation](https://www.ibm.com/support/knowledgecenter/SSFC4F_1.1.0/kc_welcome_mcm.html).

 ### {{site.data.keyword.IBM_notm}} Cloud App Management

 Monitor cloud and on-premises application environments with {{site.data.keyword.IBM_notm}} Cloud App Management.
 Bridge your existing infrastructure into the cloud.
-For more information about {{site.data.keyword.IBM_notm}} Cloud App Management, see the [{{site.data.keyword.IBM_notm}} Cloud App Management documentation](https://www.ibm.com/support/knowledgecenter/SS8G7U_19.3.0/com.ibm.app.mgmt.doc/welcome.html?cp=SSFC4F_1.1.0).
+For more details about {{site.data.keyword.IBM_notm}} Cloud App Management, see the [documentation](https://www.ibm.com/support/knowledgecenter/SS8G7U_19.3.0/com.ibm.app.mgmt.doc/welcome.html?cp=SSFC4F_1.1.0).

 ### Cloud Event Management

 You can visualize and manage multiple clusters when you install Event Management.
 By using Event Management, you can consolidate information from your monitoring systems and address problems.
 Events indicate that something happened on an application, service, or another monitored object.
 All events that are related to a single application, or to a particular cluster, are correlated with an incident.
 Event Management can receive events from various monitoring sources, either on-premises or in the cloud.
 Event Management is installed along with {{site.data.keyword.IBM_notm}} Cloud App Management.
-For more information about Event Management, see the [IBM Cloud Event Management documentation](https://www.ibm.com/support/knowledgecenter/SSURRN/com.ibm.cem.doc/index.html?cp=SSFC4F_1.1.0).
+For more details about Event Management, see the [documentation](https://www.ibm.com/support/knowledgecenter/SSURRN/com.ibm.cem.doc/index.html?cp=SSFC4F_1.1.0).

 ### {{site.data.keyword.IBM_notm}} Cloud Automation Manager

 {{site.data.keyword.IBM_notm}} Cloud Automation Manager is a cloud management solution that automates provisioning of infrastructure and virtual machine applications across multiple cloud environments with optional workflow orchestration.
-For more information about {{site.data.keyword.IBM_notm}} Cloud Automation Manager, see the [{{site.data.keyword.IBM_notm}} Cloud Automation Manager documentation](https://www.ibm.com/support/knowledgecenter/SS2L37_3.2.1.0/kc_welcome.html?cp=SSFC4F_1.1.0).
+For more details about {{site.data.keyword.IBM_notm}} Cloud Automation Manager, see the [documentation](https://www.ibm.com/support/knowledgecenter/SS2L37_3.2.1.0/kc_welcome.html?cp=SSFC4F_1.1.0).

 ## Before you begin
 - Before you can install the Cloud Pak, you must purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html).
 For part numbers, see [Passport Advantage part numbers](https://www.ibm.com/support/knowledgecenter/SSFC4F_1.1.0/cp/getting_started/part_numbers.html).

-- You must have {{site.data.keyword.openshiftshort}} Container Platform version 3.11 that is installed by using {{site.data.keyword.IBM_notm}} Cloud Kubernetes Service so that the managed {{site.data.keyword.openshiftshort}} service is supported.
+- You must have {{site.data.keyword.openshiftshort}} Container Platform version 3.11 installed by using {{site.data.keyword.IBM_notm}} Cloud Kubernetes Service so that the managed {{site.data.keyword.openshiftshort}} service is supported.

 * You must have a pre-configured StorageClass in {{site.data.keyword.openshiftshort}} that can be used for installing the {{site.data.keyword.cp4mcm_full_notm}}.